satyapr93/OpenCV2Framework/README.md

 OpenCV2Framework
 ================

-OpenCV2 Framework for Mac with TBB enabled
+OpenCV2 Framework for Mac with TBB enabled (with libc++) For OS X Mavericks